vbhalla/vbhalla.github.io/about.md

 “Critical thinking skills set apart the hackers from the true scientists” — Jake Porway

-After nearly a decade of running data teams while simultaneously owning a P&L; Vishal has had the unique opportunity to leverage the plethora of tools available to provide solutions that are accretive to business needs.
+After a decade of running data teams while simultaneously owning a P&L; Vishal has had the unique opportunity to leverage the plethora of tools available to provide solutions that are accretive to business needs.

 ### More Information